-- As your employer, we offer a health plan to:

-- X All employees.
-Eligible employees are: Full-time employees who work 30 hours per week.

-- □ Some employees.
-Eligible employees are:

-- With respect to dependents:

-- X We do offer coverage.
-Eligible dependents are:
+• As your employer, we offer a health plan to: Χ All employees.
+Eligible employees are: Full-time employees who work 30 hours per week Some employees.
+Eligible employees are: • ith respect to dependents: We do offer coverage.
+Eligible dependents are: Your spouse, your domestic partner, children under age 26, disabled dependent of any age We do not offer coverage.

-- Your spouse

-- Children under age 26

-- Disabled dependents of any age

-- □ We do not offer coverage.

-- X If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.

-- \\ Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
+- X If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages. - \\ Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
 The Marketplace will use your household income, along with other factors, to determine whether you may be eligible for a premium discount.
 If, for example, your wages vary from week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed mid-year, or if you have other income losses, you may still qualify for a premium discount.